 - A. Undergraduate Intern: Must be currently enrolled as an undergraduate student in a college or university degree program related to the requesting department.
 Students must be currently enrolled at the time of application and taking classes in an accredited college or university in the United States.
 Individuals who have taken college courses but are currently taking time off from school are ineligible. - B. Graduate Intern: Graduation from an accredited college or university with a bachelor's degree and must be currently enrolled in a graduate program in a field closely related to the requesting department.
 Students must be currently enrolled at the time of application and taking classes in an accredited college or university in the United States.
 Individuals who have taken college courses but are currently taking time off from school are ineligible. - C. Student Intern: Candidate must have a High School Diploma/GED. - D. Unpaid Intern: Candidate must have a High School Diploma/GED.
 Must be enrolled in a college/university degree program.
-Students in need of meeting course credit hours must submit the necessary paperwork from their academic institution for credit validation. - E. Business Education Student (BEST): A BEST is a high school junior or senior that performs workbased training and conscientiously pursues the coordinated classroom course of study. - F. In order to be considered an intern for the City, individuals must fill out an online application through NeoGov.
-The elderly and persons with disabilities may fill out a paper application upon request. - G. City employees may not intern for any City department and work for the City at the same time.
+Students in need of meeting course credit hours must submit the necessary paperwork from their academic institution for credit validation. - E. In order to be considered an intern for the City, individuals must fill out an online application through NeoGov.
+The elderly and persons with disabilities may fill out a paper application upon request. - F. City employees may not intern for any City department and work for the City at the same time.
 As permitted by law, exceptions may be considered by the Chief Human Resources Officer on a case-by-case basis.